 A small paragraph of information is what you need to have ready when you meet people.
 You want to put out there who you are, what you do, and maybe what you’re thinking about or interested in for the future.

 Networking is like dating (unfortunately).
 It can be painful, but it can also be very insightful.
-Some people are way better at it than others, but that’s ok.
+Some people are better at it than others, but that’s ok.
 So long as you find your groove and figure out what works for you.

-First, just keep an open mind wherever you go.
+First, keep an open mind wherever you go.
 You never know who you’ll meet or when.
 So, for instance, when you do meet a new person, and they start asking questions about what you do, this is your opportunity to insert parts of your story.
 As an aside, you don’t want to sound like you’re advertising yourself.
 This is a conversation.